videojs/mpd-parser/README.md

 }
 ```

+In addition, for live DASH playlists where a `lastMpd` object was provided, the returned
+object may contain `playlistsToExclude` and `mediaGroupPlaylistsToExclude`.
+These are
+arrays containing playlists that were found in the `lastMpd` (if provided) but could not
+be matched in the latest MPD.
+To continue playback uninterrupted, they should be excluded
+by the playback engine.

 ## Including the Parser

 To include mpd-parser on your website or web application, use any of the following methods.